zaucker/rtfb/README.md

     };
     return 0 if exists $IGNORED_A->{$queueName};

+  * Config:

+    - In general:

-  * Adapt config variables in RT_SiteConfig_d_Feedback.pm.dist to your local requirements and copy this file to $RTHOME/etc/RT_SiteConfig.d/Feedback.pm
+      Adapt config variables in RT_SiteConfig_d_Feedback.pm.dist to your local requirements and copy this file to $RTHOME/etc/RT_SiteConfig.d/Feedback.pm

       Create a RtFb_FeedbackSecret config variable in Feedback.pm (optionally, defaults to value in lib/RtFb.pm)

+    - At Swizzonic AG:

+      Use the *.prod amd *.test files from the repo/etc/RT/ directory.

-    Restart the rt service after changing the above config file.
+    Restart the RT service after changing the above config file.

   * Create Ticket Customfields: